creasyw/sicp/ch2/notes.md

 >
 > Modular construction is a powerful strategy for controlling complexity in engineering design.
 In real signal-processing applications, for example, designers regularly build systems by cascading elements selected from standardized families of filters and transducers.
 Similarly, sequence operations provide a library of standard program elements that we can mix and match. _We can also formulate conventional data-processing applications in terms of sequence operations_.
 >
 > Sequences, implemented here as lists, serve as a conventional interface that permits us to combine processing modules.
-Additionally, when we uniformly represent structures as sequences, **we have localized the data-structure dependencies in our programs to a small number of sequence operations.
-By changing these, we can experiment with alternative representations of sequences, while leaving the overall design of our programs intact**.
+Additionally, _when we uniformly represent structures as sequences, **we have localized the data-structure dependencies in our programs to a small number of sequence operations**_.
+By changing these, we can **experiment with alternative representations of sequences, while leaving the overall design of our programs intact**.

+Though data and procedures have a much obscure line in Lisp, this thought is actually useful to separate them apart.
+Usually, there is little control about the data that the program is receiving, as well as the format of data that would finally be presented.
+Both of them are API towards others (programs, services, or human beings).
+But it is also relatively well-defined about the operations.

+_nit thing from racket_: The counterpart of `flat-map` at racket is `append-map`, which is to combine the mapping and accumulating with append.
+Actually, racket does a better job of naming.
+And even better, there is `append*` apart from `append`.
+The former operator `(append* lst ... lsts)` is equal to `(apply append lst ... lsts)`.

 There are sequence of layers of language --

-- Langage of Schemes of Combinations
+- Language of Schemes of Combinations
-- Lanugage of Geometric Positions
+- Language of Geometric Positions
-- Lanugage of Primitive Pictures
+- Language of Primitive Pictures

 In each level, the element that is defined is to talk about everything in this linguistic level, by using the items defined in the lower level.
 These levels at linguistics is much more robust than building a system with _tree_structure_, in which each node goes down to specific leaf node to do some specific job.

-_Quote of the lecture_: "Embeded something in the language is desireable, because you don't loose the virtue of the original language.
+_Quote of the lecture_: "Embedded something in the language is desirable, because you don't loose the virtue of the original language.
 LISP is a lousy language to do any particular job.
 But it is really powerful, so it is extremely useful to figure out the right language and to embed it into the LISP.
 This is the real power of this language."

 ## Lecture 6

 It is reasonable to define problem by splitting it into multiple predicates (procedure).
 It makes the syntax easy to understand, and serves more of an interface for human understanding.
 Meanwhile, designing a program in a top-down level has a similar effect as TDD -- the lower-level representations are defined by interface first and then the implementation.
-This approach also set the abstraction barriers which makes the higher-level rules (derivatives in this lecture) independent from the implemnetation.
+This approach also set the abstraction barriers which makes the higher-level rules (derivatives in this lecture) independent from the implementation.

 Quotation using at symbolic programming is a means to stop the interpreter getting deeper.
 By doing so, it is able to build layers of abstraction upon layers so that the language can be more powerful.